OHDSI/Vocabulary-v5.0/RxNorm_E/readme.md

-A. If you are gonna to ingest RxE concepts with their relationships and synonyms  manually use mini_load_stage with appropriate descriptions located in readme_for_manual_tables.md
+A. If you decide to ingest RxE concepts with their relationships and synonyms manually ->  use mini_load_stage with appropriate descriptions stated in readme_for_manual_tables.md
+If Precise Ingredients assigned as Ingredients or New Ingredients created in RxE  are ONCOspecific -> Run HemOnc LS with Manually created relationships (Maps to + links to HemOnc)

-B. If you are performing RxNorm_cleanup follow the steps below:
+B. If you perform RxNorm_cleanup follow the steps below:

 1.Run fast_recreate_schema.sql in dev_rxe schema